-- For the purposes of pupil selection (and to confirm the identity of prospective pupils and their parents); - To provide education services, including musical education, physical training or spiritual development, career services, and extra-curricular activities to pupils, and monitoring pupils' progress, welfare and educational needs; - Maintaining relationships with alumni and the school community, including direct marketing or fundraising activity; - For the purposes of donor due diligence, and to confirm the identity of prospective donors and their background and relevant interests; - For the purposes of management planning and forecasting, research and statistical analysis, including that imposed or provided for by law (such as tax, diversity or gender pay gap analysis); - To enable relevant authorities to monitor the school's performance and to intervene or assist with incidents as appropriate;

-- To give and receive information and references about past, current and prospective pupils, including relating to outstanding fees or payment history, to/from any educational institution that the pupil attended or where it is proposed they attend; and to provide references to potential employers of past pupils; - To enable pupils to take part in national or other assessments, and to publish the results of public examinations or other achievements of pupils of the school; - To safeguard pupils' welfare and provide appropriate pastoral care; - To monitor (as appropriate) use of the school's ICT and communications systems in accordance with the school's ICT Acceptable Use Agreements; - To make use of photographic images of pupils in school publications, on the school website and (where appropriate) on the school's social media channels in accordance with the school's Image Authorisation Policy; - For security purposes, including biometrics and CCTV in accordance with the school's Data Protection Policy; - To carry out or cooperate with any school or external complaints, disciplinary or investigation process; - To provide employment and training for staff, and - Where otherwise reasonably necessary for the school's purposes, including to obtain appropriate professional advice and insurance for the school.

-In addition, the school will on occasion need to process special category personal data.
-These special categories include personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic or biometric information, or information about sexual life or orientation or criminal records information (such as when carrying out DBS checks) in accordance with rights or duties imposed on it by law, including as regards safeguarding and employment, or from time to time by explicit consent where required.
-These reasons will include:
+- For the purposes of donor due diligence, and to confirm the identity of prospective donors and their background and relevant interests; - For the purposes of management planning and forecasting, research and statistical analysis, including that imposed or provided for by law (such as tax, diversity or gender pay gap analysis); - To enable relevant authorities to monitor the school's performance and to intervene or assist with incidents as appropriate; - To give and receive information and references about past, current and prospective pupils, including relating to outstanding fees or payment history, to/from any educational institution that the pupil attended or where it is proposed they attend; and to provide references to potential employers of past pupils; - To enforce our rights against parents under our contract with them, for example, in relation to unpaid school fees; - To enable pupils to take part in national or other assessments, and to publish the results of public examinations or other achievements of pupils of the school; - To safeguard pupils' welfare and provide appropriate pastoral care; - To monitor (as appropriate) use of the school's ICT and communications systems in accordance with the school's ICT Acceptable Use Agreements; - To make use of photographic images of pupils in school publications, on the school website and (where appropriate) on the school's social media channels in accordance with the school's Image Authorisation Policy; - For security purposes, including biometrics and CCTV in accordance with the school's Data Protection Policy; - To carry out or cooperate with any school or external complaints, disciplinary or investigation process; - To provide employment and training for staff, and - Where otherwise reasonably necessary for the school's purposes, including to obtain appropriate professional advice and insurance for the school. - 4.6 In addition, the school will on occasion need to process special category personal data. - 4.7 These special categories include personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic or biometric information, or information about sexual life or orientation or criminal records information (such as when carrying out DBS checks) in accordance with rights or duties imposed on it by law, including as regards safeguarding and employment, or from time to time by explicit consent where required.
+These reasons will include: - To safeguard pupils' welfare and provide appropriate pastoral and medical care, and to take appropriate action in the event of an emergency, incident or accident, including by disclosing details of an individual's medical condition or other relevant information where it is in the individual's interests to do so: for example for medical advice, for social protection, safeguarding, and cooperation with police or social services, for insurance purposes or to caterers or organisers of school trips who need to be made aware of dietary or medical needs;

-- To safeguard pupils' welfare and provide appropriate pastoral and medical care, and to take appropriate action in the event of an emergency, incident or accident, including by disclosing details of an individual's medical condition or other relevant information where it is in the individual's interests to do so: for example for medical advice, for social protection, safeguarding, and cooperation with police or social services, for insurance purposes or to caterers or organisers of school trips who need to be made aware of dietary or medical needs; - To provide educational services in the context of any special educational needs of a pupil; - To provide spiritual education in the context of any religious beliefs; - In connection with employment of its staff, for example DBS checks, welfare, union membership or pension plans; - To run any of its systems that operate on biometric data, such as for security in the Nursery; - As part of any school or external complaints, disciplinary or investigation process that involves such data, for example if there are SEND, health or safeguarding elements; or - For legal and regulatory purposes (for example child protection, diversity monitoring and health and safety) and to comply with its legal obligations and duties of care.
+- To provide educational services in the context of any special educational needs of a pupil; - To provide spiritual education in the context of any religious beliefs; - In connection with employment of its staff, for example DBS checks, welfare, union membership or pension plans; - To run any of its systems that operate on biometric data, such as for security in the Nursery; - As part of any school or external complaints, disciplinary or investigation process that involves such data, for example if there are SEND, health or safeguarding elements; or - For legal and regulatory purposes (for example child protection, diversity monitoring and health and safety) and to comply with its legal obligations and duties of care.